yehia67/documentation/dev-essentials/0.1/concepts/addresses-and-signatures.md

 Each key fragment is hashed once to derive the **key digests**, which are combined and hashed once to derive an 81-tryte address.

-If the address matches the one in the transaction, the signature is valid and the withdrawal is accepted.
+If the address matches the one in the transaction, the signature is valid and the transaction is considered valid.